Diplonemidae: Etymology

-The word “Diplonemidae” come from the Greek words ‘diplo’, meaning two, and ‘nemat’, meaning thread.
-Together, Diplonemidae roughly translates to ‘two threads’, likely referring to the characteristic two flagella of the organism.
+The word "Diplonemidae" come from the Greek words 'diplo', meaning two, and 'nemat', meaning thread.
+Together, Diplonemidae roughly translates to 'two threads', likely referring to the characteristic two flagella of the organism.

-History of Knowledge
+History

 Primary studies done in the 1900s by Griessmann and Skuja had initially grouped Diplonemidae (or more specifically, the Diplonema and Rhynchopus taxa) with the euglenids.
 This was due to the two groups sharing many morphological similarities with the euglenids, such as metaboly, locomotion and a microtubule-reinforced feeding apparatus.
 However, this conclusion was met with some controversy, as diplonemids lacked characteristic features shared by all euglenids, such as possession of pellicle strips and paraxonemal rods on their flagella.
 Instead, they were placed in the euglenozoan phylum and shared this taxon with the kinetoplastids and euglenids.
 The inclusion of Rhynchopus and Diplonema in the family Diplonemidae was later confirmed through nuclear 18S rRNA analysis.
-As of now, Rhynchopus and diplonema are part of the ‘classical’ diplonemidae subgroup, whilst hemistasia is part of the ‘nonclassical’ diplonemidae subgroup.
+As of now, Rhynchopus and Diplonema are part of the 'classical' diplonemid subgroup, and Hemistasia is part of the 'nonclassical' diplonemid subgroup.

 Recently, there had been debates as to whether Diplonemidae were more closely related to the euglenids or kinetoplastids.
 It was not until analysis of cytosolic heat shock proteins that a sister relationship between the diplonemids and kinetoplastids was proposed.
-This was further supported through phylogenetic analysis, which discovered that diplonemidae possess a functional splice leader RNA that is characteristic of the kinetoplastids.
+This was further supported through phylogenetic analysis, which discovered that Diplonemidae possess a functional splice leader RNA that is characteristic of the kinetoplastids.
 Additionally, the amino acid tryptophan is encoded by codon TGA in kinetoplastids and diplonemids, whereas in euglenids, the regular codon is used instead.

-Nevertheless, despite the similarities between kinetoplastids and diplonemids, the two taxa are still distinct form each other.
+Nevertheless, despite the similarities between kinetoplastids and diplonemids, the two taxa are still distinct from each other.
 Diplonemidae still lack a kinetoplast, and have a unique bi-flagellated trophic phase not seen in kinetoplastids.
 Presently, the kinetoplastids are regarded as the sister group to the Diplonemidae.

 Although there are only three named genera within the Diplonemidae, environmental sequencing performed by the recent TARA Ocean Expedition concluded there are potentially thousands of genera, suggesting that pelagic Diplonemidae are the most diverse planktonic eukaryotes in the oceans.

-Habitat and Ecology
+Habitat and ecology

 Although Diplonemidae are generally predators, some species display parasitic life strategies.
 Diplonemidae display a rich diversity in marine and freshwater environments, with their relative abundance increasing with depth.
 The diplonemids that exist in these different environments are genetically distinct, and exhibit slightly different lifestyles.
-The ‘classic’ diplonemids (i.e. Diplonema and Rhynchopus) are benthic, whereas the marine diplonemids, which include Hemistasia, are planktonic.
+The 'classic' diplonemids (i.e. Diplonema and Rhynchopus) are benthic, whereas the marine diplonemids, which include Hemistasia, are planktonic.

 There are potentially thousands of unknown marine Diplonemidae species, with this diversity highly stratified in accordance to depth.
 Although molecular sequencing confirms the existence of these unnamed marine Diplonemidae, information regarding their morphology and lifestyle is absent.
 As marine Diplonemidae are the most abundant and genetically diverse protists (and potentially eukaryotes) in the sea, there are strong implications that they play a key role in aquatic ecosystems.
 As of now, this exact role is unknown.